Welasco/AKSDNSPrivateZoneAutoLinkHUBVNet/README.md

     - Action Group
     - Alert Rule

-During the creation of a AKS Private cluster a Private DNS Zone will be created.
-This Private DNS Zone must be linked to the HUB VNet before the AKS Cluster deployment has finished to allow the custom DNS Server to resolve names under this Private DNS Zone.

 In this process Azure Monitor will log an alert for the new new Private DNS Zone and will trigger a Runbook to create a "Private DNS Virtual network link" to the HUB VNet.

 ### Creating Azure Automation Account

 1. In the [portal](https://portal.azure.com), Click the **Create a resource** button found in the upper left corner of Azure portal.

 2. Select **IT & Management Tools**, and then select **Automation**.
-You can also search for Automation Accounts and create.
+You can also search for "Automation Accounts" and create it from there.

     ![Create Automation Account](media/image1.png)